Bank of England's Carney to bolster rates pledge in maiden speech

 By making the speech in Nottingham, in the manufacturing heartland of England’s Midlands and far from London’s financial hub, Carney will probably stress his point that guidance on low interest rates is most effective with businesses and consumers who may be encouraged to spend more and help growth.

-Sterling weakened and British government bond yields fell on Tuesday on expectations that Carney will take a strong stance in favour of maintaining stimulus.
+Sterling weakened and British government bond yields fell on Tuesday on expectations that Carney will take a strong stance in favor of maintaining stimulus.

-Michael Saunders, an economist at Citi, said Carney might show investors whether he would favour reviving the BoE’s bond-buying programme if markets push bond yields too high and threaten to smother the recovery.
+Michael Saunders, an economist at Citi, said Carney might show investors whether he would favor reviving the BoE’s bond-buying program if markets push bond yields too high and threaten to smother the recovery.

 “A phrase that Carney has often used is that guidance is most effective when a central bank puts its money where its mouth is,” Saunders said.
 “So are they willing to?”